huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

 cosine_sim_score=0.88 product='Mastering Machine Learning with scikit-learn - Second Edition: Apply effective learning algorithms to real-world problems using scikit-learn'
 ```

-we can see that books related to Deep Learning and Machine Learning are being retrieved even though the word `Machine Learning` doesn't appear in query.
-This means that model has learnt that these books are semantically relevant to the query based on purchase behaviour of customers of Amazon.
+Books on deep learning and machine learning are retrieved even though `machine learning` wasn't included in the query.
+This means the model has learned that these books are semantically relevant to the query based on the purchase behavior of customers on Amazon.

-Next steps would ideally involve using ONNX/TensorRT to optimize the model and use triton server for hosting it.
-Check out 🤗 optimum for related optimizations for efficient serving.
+The next steps would ideally involve using ONNX/TensorRT to optimize the model and using a Triton server to host it.
+Check out 🤗 [Optimum](https://huggingface.co/docs/optimum/index) for related optimizations for efficient serving!